gettheb/flight-manual.atom.io/content/hacking-atom/sections/debugging.md

 {{#windows}}

-When Atom crashes, you will find a crash dump inside your `%TEMP%\Atom Crashes` directory.
+When Atom crashes, you will find a dump inside your `%TEMP%\Atom Crashes` directory.
 It will be the newest file with the `.dmp` extension.
 Once you have the crash dump, you can save it to send in later if it is needed for debugging.

 {{/windows}}